sebelga/gstore-node/README.md

 ```

 ### Properties values validations
-Datastools uses the great validator library (https://github.com/chriso/validator.js) to validate input values so you can use any of the validations from that library.
+gstore uses the great validator library (https://github.com/chriso/validator.js) to validate input values so you can use any of the validations from that library.

 ```
 var entitySchema = new Schema({